 Abbey was born profoundly deaf and received one cochlear implant at age 2.
 Early intervention, audiological services, and therapy at MOSD prepared Abbey to mainstream into her local kindergarten program.
-Abbey stopped receiving speech therapy by the 1st grade as her clarity of speech was parallel to that of her hearing peers.
-She graduated from high school in May of 2016 and is now enrolled in the Shackhols Honors College at Mississippi State University.
-She has received a full scholarship from the Mississippi Excellence in Teaching Program and is majoring in Elementary Education.
+Abbey stopped receiving speech therapy by 2nd grade because her clarity of speech was parallel to that of her hearing peers.
+She graduated from high school in May 2016 and is now enrolled in the Shackhols Honors College at Mississippi State University.
+She has received a full scholarship from the Mississippi Excellence in Teaching Program and is majoring in elementary education.

-Brantley attended MOSD in the early 90's when audiological technology was beginning to advance and improve.
-Even with having just one cochlear implant, specialized teachers and therapists helped him learn language!
+Brantley attended MOSD in the early 90s when audiological technology was beginning to advance and improve.
+Even with having just one cochlear implant, specialized teachers and therapists helped him learn language.
 He was able to mainstream into Bartlett Elementary with no need for sign language.
-He now attends University of Memphis and is active in the Phi Beta Sigma Fraternity, Inc and Alpha Kappa Psi Business Professional Fraternity.
-He is a songwriter, comedian, and recently launched an online platform to reach other children and adults with disabilities. www.brantleyeturner.com "I found my way to be one of a kind."
+He attended University of Memphis and was active in the Phi Beta Sigma Fraternity, Inc and Alpha Kappa Psi business professional fraternity.
+He is a songwriter, comedian, and currently works at the Army Management Staff Colllege.
+"I found my way to be one of a kind."

 Brittany and her oldest brother were both born profoundly deaf to hearing parents.
 Brittany received one cochlear implant when she was four years old, missing several years of critical language development.
 Through aural and speech therapy, Brittany developed language, allowing her to lead an independent life.
 Brittany mainstreamed into her local kindergarten in the early 1990's and graduated Summa Cum Laude from the University of Memphis in 2009.
-For more than 5 years, Brittany held the position of Engagement Manager at Cochlear Americas which gave her the opportunity to travel around the world educating people with hearing loss and sharing the benefits of cochlear implants.
-Brittany joined the MOSD team in January 2018 as a Development Associate and she is forever grateful for this career opportunity to serve where it all started for Brittany!
+For more than five years, Brittany held the position of Engagement Manager at Cochlear Americas which gave her the opportunity to travel around the world educating people with hearing loss and sharing the benefits of cochlear implants.
 For fun, Brittany loves sports and is very competitive!